Morningstar88/20-Apps-to-Help-Earth/README.md

 <h2 align="center">Niche Crowdfunding</h2><h3 align="center">Ultra-specific fund-raising.
-[Honeyfund](https://www.honeyfund.com) proved that a niche finance app could raise lots of money.
+<a href="https://www.honeyfund.com">Honeyfund</a> proved that a niche finance app could raise lots of money.
 We're going to build one generic fund-raising app that can be forked and used for specific purposes: cleaning garbage, solar energy, herbal medicine, solar energy and more.
 </h3>
 <br><br>